poinck/lampe/README.md

 It is planned to provide an install-script using a Makefile

 ## Configuration
-This script does not register a user on the hue-bridge, yet.
-See [Getting Started at meethue.com](http://www.developers.meethue.com/documentation/getting-started) to enable developer-mode.
-After that you can start "lampe" in a shell.
-It will ask you for automatic discovery.
+"lampe" will ask you for automatic discovery on first start.
 If you cannot use automatic discovery in your network or detection fails, you can enter the IP of your bridge manually.
+After that it will try to register the user "lampe-bash" at your Hue-bridge and ask you to press the Link-button.

+**Problems?**

-If you cannot enter the IP interactively, you can create the file "~/.lamperc" with following content:
+If you cannot enter the IP interactively, you can create the file "~/.lamperc" with following content (for now it is not possible to register a user if you create this file yourself):
 ```.sh
 bridgeip="192.168.?.?" # replace ? with respective IP bytes
 ```